WHAT EVERYONE SHOULD REMEMBER WHEN TRAINING HORSESAugust 5, 2016

 Thighs away from the saddle, is a concept which I find completely alien to my way of looking at riding.
-To me it makes no sense in physics, makes no sense to the horse and essentially renders you depended on the reins for any kind of balance.
+To me it makes no sense in physics, makes no sense to the horse and essentially renders you dependent on the reins for any kind of balance.
 It also puts all the weight in your seatbones or in the stirrups!

 Perhaps it was an overreaction to 'gripping with the knee' which used to be taught a long while back?